-§ 5.2.7 Required Context Role
+§ 5.2.7 Required Accessibility Parent Role

-The required context role defines the owning container where this [role](#) is allowed.
-If a role has a required context, authors MUST ensure that an element with the role is contained inside (or [owned](#) by) an element with the required context role.
-For example, an element with role 'listitem' is only meaningful when contained inside (or [owned](#) by) an element with role 'list'.
+The required [accessibility parent](#) (simplified as "parent") role defines the container where this [role](#) is allowed.
+If a role has a required accessibility parent, authors MUST ensure that an element with the role is an [accessibility child](#) of an element with the required accessibility parent role.
+For example, an element with role 'listitem' is only meaningful when it is a child of an element with role 'list'.